Experience Italy from Venice to Sicily by train

 Hotel Diamond, Giardini Naxos

-The 5-Star Hotel Diamond is located in Giardini Naxos, just 300 metres from the beach, and a short journey to Taormina using the hotels' complimentary shuttle.
+The 4-Star Superior Hotel Diamond is located in Giardini Naxos, just 300 meters from the beach, and a short journey to Taormina using the hotels' complimentary shuttle.
 The hotel features a wonderful pool area, refined public spaces, spa (payable locally), and excellent service.
-Rooms offer modern amenities, and all feature balcony.
+Rooms offer modern amenities and all feature balconies.

 The Circumetnea Train